-5.8 Graph Layout Dialog
+5.8 Graph Layout Frame

-In this dialog box, you can "beautify" the graph layout of the model.
+In this frame, you can "beautify" the graph layout of the model.
 This function can be especially useful when importing models from the BioPACS database or converting models from other formats.

-The Graph Layout dialog has several options for placing elements on the canvas such as Annealing Layout, Circle Layout, and others.
-See the CI Reference Manual for details.
+The Graph Layout frame has several options for placing elements on the canvas such as Annealing Layout, Circle Layout, and others.